 What's creating this demand for new programs in computer forensics?
 Consider the following:

 - After several years, computer crime continues to be a major growth area.
 As more cybercrimes get reported, more investigations and qualified investigators are needed.
 This is good news for law enforcement and private investigators who specialize in computer forensics.

 - There's a high demand for qualified computer forensics professionals as nearly every police department is in need of a trained candidate with suitable credentials.

 - IT professionals interested in working for the federal government (either as full-time employees or private contractors) must meet certain minimum training standards in information security.
 Computer forensics qualifies as part of the mix needed to meet such requirements, which further adds to the demand for certified computer forensics professionals.

 As a result, there is a continuing rise of companies that offer computer forensic training and certifications, many of which are "private label" credentials that are not well recognized.
 Making sense of all the options and finding the certification that's right for you might be more difficult than it seems.

-After a closer analysis of all of the available programs out there, we've identified the five best computer forensics certifications for 2014.
+After a closer analysis of the available programs out there, we've identified the five best computer forensics certifications for 2016.

 |More by Ed Tittel||Connect with Ed on Google+||Best IT Certifications|